OsamaJBR/Beringei-HTTP-Interface/README.md

 # Beringei-HTTP-Interface

-After following Facebook-Beringei instructions for sure you have asked yourself, how on earth I'm going to use this ?
-Executing binaries is the last thing that I really need to do.
+After following Facebook-Beringei instructions for sure you have asked yourself, how on earth I'm going to use this ? executing binaries is the last thing that I really need to do.

-And this is why I've built this simple http interface.
+And this is why I've built this simple HTTP interface.

 # How It Works